TheCaptain989/lidarr-flac2mp3/README.md

 <!-- textlint-disable terminology -->

 By default, the script only matches and interacts with FLAC files (specifically, files ending in ".flac").
-The `-r` option allows the script to match on a user specified regular expression (i.e. "regex") pattern.
+The `--regex` option allows the script to match on a user specified regular expression (i.e. "regex") pattern.

 <!-- textlint-enable -->